bettergovph/open-congress-api/DATABASE.md

 # Neo4j Database Schema Documentation

 This document describes the structure of the Neo4j graph database that stores Philippine Congress data.
+The database is populated by the `scripts/sync_to_neo4j.py` script from TOML files in the `data/` directory.

 ## Overview

-The database uses a graph model to represent the relationships between Congress sessions, committees, and people (senators and representatives).
-This structure allows for efficient querying of complex relationships like committee memberships across different congresses and tracking of political careers over time.
+The database uses a graph model to represent the relationships between Congress sessions, chambers (Senate/House), committees, and people (senators and representatives).
+This structure allows for efficient querying of complex relationships like chamber memberships across different congresses and tracking of political careers over time.

 ## Node Types